samgun-6/iot-asset-tracking/README.md

 ## Project overview

-The purpose of this project is to setup a device that can be mounted on any of your belongings and then be able to track them.
+The purpose of this project is to set up a device that can be mounted on any of your belongings and then be able to track them.
 The device will be able to send GPS coordinates to pybytes over the internet and detect movement.
 The device also has a micro SD card to be able to store information even if network is unavailable.

 ## Time needed